|

 you.
 Rumil will stay with you.
 Good luck, Captain.

-Moments later the March Warden was galloping down the trail to
+Moments later the March Warden was galloping down the trail towards

 Eryn Laeg, followed by Orophin, ten Night Watchmen, and the Reeves